piotr3d/getdata/CodeBook.md

 # Description of the analysis and generated output

-Code book that modifies and updates the available codebooks with the data to indicate all the variables and summaries calculated, along with units, and any other relevant information.

 This document provides information on the data collecation, transformation and explains the generated output.
 It is assumed that user have already access to Samsung data (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) in their working directory.

 To use provided script *run_analysis.R* first you should verify if the path to data in you working is correct.
 This can be modified in the configuration section of the script: